 Aside from the difference in THC content, hemp and Marijuana have a few key similarities in their source.
 Plant genetics come in definitively with the main strains: Cannabis Sativa and Cannabis Indica.
 The shape of their leaves and their effects identify one from the other – with Sativa as the “upper” since it provides the user with energy and a head high; and Indica as the “downer,” since it reduces anxiety and lowers cortisol levels.
 With that, both hemp and Marijuana can be produced with any of these strains.
 In fact, many CBD oil products come in “flavors” that either promise energy or relaxation.

 However, hemp-derived CBD products are more prevalent in the market.
 This is part and parcel of marketing its relaxing and therapeutic results.
 In fact, a 2015 study shows how producers prefer using Indica strains for hemp products.
-That being said, the strongest and most valid determinant its high THC content.
+That being said, the strongest and most valid determinant is its high THC content.
 So, many companies prefer to process hemp for their products instead of Marijuana.

 Is the Hemp vs Marijuana Distinction Useful?

 Mainly, we use the terms “hemp” and “marijuana” within the cultural context.
 Furthermore, these are not scientific terms akin to plant nomenclature.
 These are the various methods of plant processing at play.
 We must take into account that the source remains the same.
-Produces will utilize advanced extraction methods to remove THC from the formulation until marijuana qualified under federal and state laws, anyway.
+Produces will utilize advanced extraction methods to remove THC from the formulation until marijuana is qualified under federal and state laws, anyway.

 We should objectively look at Hemp and Marijuana as cultural terms and not as scientific words.
 Companies still use “hemp-derived” as a product description for CBD oil.
 However, it can understandably be because of how the public still perceives Marijuana.